spanner/radiant-podcast_page-extension/README.markdown

 I might add a 'podcast' page type at some point to simplify away what little setup remains.

+## Status

+New but simple: should just work.
+No tests yet.

 ## Requirements

 * [Paperclipped](https://github.com/kbingman/paperclipped/tree), to attach audio files and images to the page.
 * [Ruby RSS library](http://www.cozmixng.org/~rwiki/?cmd=view;name=RSS+Parser) 0.1.8 or later to get the itunes tags.
 For most people this will probably mean updating the core library.
 See [this blog entry](http://www.subelsky.com/2007/08/roll-your-own-podcast-feed-with-rails.html) for details (and a comment lower down from the author of the Parser that was very useful).

 If anyone knows a better way to get the latest RSS library I'd love to hear it.

+Works fine with multisite.
+If it's installed, we derive link urls from `Page.current_site`.
+If not, we need a `site.url` in Radiant::Config.

 ## Installation